STOLYPIN: Political stalemate leaves battlefield with casting vote

 Stalemates are not necessarily all bad

 It is hard to see any of these happening any time soon, though.
-A Russian military collapse is the most plausible of these scenarios, but even so probably not worth holding one's breath for.
+A Russian military collapse is the most plausible of these scenarios, but even so, probably not worth holding one's breath for.
 We must accept the likelihood that this terrible war will roll deep into next year, if not longer.

 That kind of bloody and dynamic stalemate is hardly an enticing prospect, but it is not necessarily the worst possible outcome.
-Putin's self-conscious and self-destructive act of bridge burning means that his old room for manoeuvre, for redefining quite what 'victory' might mean, is vastly reduced.
-Whether or not his political future - indeed, perhaps even his survival - does depend on the outcome of the war, he likely believes it is existential.
+Putin's self-conscious and self-destructive act of bridge-burning means that his old room for manoeuvre, for redefining quite what 'victory' might mean, is vastly reduced.
+Whether or not his political future – indeed, perhaps even his survival – does depend on the outcome of the war, he likely believes it is existential.
 Nightmare scenarios like the potential use of non-strategic nuclear weapons, however unlikely, look most plausible if he feels his back is truly up against the wall.

 Putin must fail, indeed, yet perhaps he needs to fail sufficiently slowly to get used to the idea, and not be stampeded into a panicked and ill-considered reaction.
 In that context, and that context alone, a miserable and bloody stalemate may be the lesser evil.